HeikesFootSlave/deck-update-check/README.md

 If the update is successful, it then runs `post_update.sh`.
 Add any commands you want to this file. (start docker containers, conky, whatever).
 This file is created on first run.

-If the update fails, it offers to open a log file that contains the output of the `pacman -Sy --noconfirm --overwrite '*' ${PACKAGES}` command it tried to run, so you can hopefully debug.
+If the update fails, it offers to open a log file that contains the output of `./install_pacman_packages.sh`, so you can hopefully debug.

 The pacman update log is saved to `./last_update.log`.